HAIR MINERAL ANALYSIS

 3. Parts per

 million or ppm.
-This is
+This method

 analysis by mass spectroscopy-ICP and related methods is a standard testing